HIV/AIDS

 The human immunodeficiency virus (HIV) is a retrovirus that attacks the immune system.
 Without treatment, it can lead to a spectrum of conditions including acquired immunodeficiency syndrome (AIDS).
 It is a preventable disease.
 It can be managed with treatment and become a manageable chronic health condition.
 While there is no cure or vaccine for HIV, antiretroviral treatment can slow the course of the disease, and, if used before significant disease progression, can extend the life expectancy of someone living with HIV to a nearly standard level.
 An HIV-positive person on treatment can expect to live a normal life, and die with the virus, not of it.
 Effective treatment for HIV-positive people (people living with HIV) involves a life-long regimen of medicine to suppress the virus, making the viral load undetectable.
+Early testing can show if treatment is needed to stop progression and to prevent infecting others.

 Treatment is recommended as soon as the diagnosis is made.
 An HIV-positive person who has an undetectable viral load as a result of long-term treatment has effectively no risk of transmitting HIV sexually.
-Campaigns by UNAIDS and organizations around the world have communicated this as Undetectable = Untransmittable.
+Campaigns by UNAIDS and other organizations around the world have communicated this as Undetectable = Untransmittable.

 Without treatment the infection can interfere with the immune system, and eventually progress to AIDS, sometimes taking many years.
 Following initial infection an individual may not notice any symptoms, or may experience a brief period of influenza-like illness.
 During this period the person may not know that they are HIV-positive, yet they will be able to pass on the virus.
 Typically, this period is followed by a prolonged incubation period with no symptoms.
 Eventually the HIV infection increases the risk of developing other infections such as tuberculosis, as well as other opportunistic infections, and tumors which are rare in people who have normal immune function.
 The late stage is often also associated with unintended weight loss.
-Without treatment a person living with HIV can expect to live for 11 years.
-Early testing can show if treatment is needed to stop this progression and to prevent infecting others.
+Without treatment, the life expectancy of an individual with HIV is around 11 years.